-Removing a directory with files inside must be handled by the \mathbf{rm} command with the $-\mathbf{r}$ argument.
-Thus, mv <what> <where> where the first argument is the file (or folder) that you're moving, and the second argument is the filepath of the new location.
+Finally, if you're just interested in moving a file from one location to another, you can use the mv command.
+The syntax is mv <what> <where> where the first argument is the file (or folder) that you're moving, and the second argument is the filepath of the new location.
 Take note: if you finish the filepath with the name of a new file, the original file will be both moved to the new location and have that new name.
 Be careful with this command.
 It's easy to overwrite another file by simply moving a file with the same name to the same location.
 It's also easy to overwrite a file by moving a file to a new location and giving it a new name of a file in that same location.